AfricaHackTrip/documentary-film/treatment.md

 #### Pre production

-TBD (not anticipation major costs)
+TBD (not anticipating any major costs)

 #### Film gear